American Culture & English Program (ACE)

 ACE 113.
 Reading and Writing in Academic Contexts.
 (4)

 For non-native, English speaking students, an intensive reading and writing course focusing on reading comprehension, textual analysis, vocabulary, composing, and rhetoric.
 Students learn critical skills needed for success in academic writing.
-Open only to conditional admission students in ACE Program.
+Open only to conditional admission students in ACE Program and students who have been recommended based on their English Placement Test scores.

 ACE 310.
 Special Topics in American Academic Culture for International Students.
 (1-3; maximum 6)